Mike Uremovich

-Mike Uremovich (you-REM-OH-vitch; born August 21, 1976) is an American football coach.
-He is the head football coach at Butler University, a position he has held since the 2022 season.
+Mike Uremovich (you-REM-OH-vitch; born August 21, 1976) is an American college football coach.
+He is the head football coach at Ball State University.
+He previously served as the head coach at Butler University from 2022 to 2024.
 Prior to Butler, Uremovich was the offensive coordinator at Temple and Northern Illinois under Rod Carey.
 He was also the head coach at the University of St. Francis in Joliet, Illinois from 2005 to 2011.